AdobeDocs/workfront.en/help/manage-work/issues/manage-issues/copy-issues.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Considerations for issues associated with documents or request queues

 Consider the following when copying issues that contain documents or are associated with a request queue:

 * `When an issue is associated with a request queue:` When you copy&nbsp;an issue to another object&nbsp;and the issue&nbsp;is associated with a request queue, the copied issue is no longer associated with the original queue&nbsp;the first issue originated from.
-* `When a document is attached to the issue:` When you copy an issue to another object and the issue has a document attached to it, the document and its versions also move to the new issue.
-Any `proofs` or approvals associated with the document do&nbsp;not move.
+* `When a document is attached to the issue:`&nbsp;When you copy&nbsp;an issue to another object&nbsp;and the issue has a document attached to it, the document and its versions also move to the new&nbsp;issue.
+Any proofs or approvals associated with the document do&nbsp;not move.
 * `When an issue is linked to a document or a folder:`&nbsp;When you copy an issue which has documents or folders linked to a third party service like Google Drive, the&nbsp;links to the documents transfer to the copied issue.&nbsp;

 ## Copy issues in a list